-GEO4161 – Contaminants in the geoenvironment
+GEO4161 – Contaminants in the Geoenvironment

 Schedule, syllabus and examination date

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Formal prerequisite knowledge

-Bachelor degree in geo-sciences, chemistry or biology.
+The student must hold a Bachelor degree in geoscience, chemistry, physics or biology.

-- 10 credits overlap with GEO4160 – Fate and transport of organic contaminants in the environment (continued)
+- 10 credits overlap with GEO4160 – Fate and transport of organic contaminants in the environment (continued).

-- 5 credits overlap with GEO4350 – Environmental Hazards and Risk Analysis (discontinued)
+- 5 credits overlap with GEO4350 – Environmental Hazards and Risk Analysis (discontinued).

 Attendance at the first lecture is compulsory.
-Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Studies administration, email address: email@example.com
+Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).

 Language of examination

-In this course any written exam questions or assignment questions may be available in English only.
+In this course, any written exam questions or assignment questions will be available in English only.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.